Catechesis of the Good Shepherd

 As we build…

-Please contact Trina at cgs@dmamt.org if you are able to help with building materials for Level II.
+Please contact cgs@dmamt.org if you are able to help with building materials for Level II.

 Thank you!